Choosing the Right CPAP Mask: Nasal Cradle vs. Nasal Pillows

 Here are some potential benefits of using a nasal cradle mask:

-• Comfort: The cradle design might feel more comfortable for individuals who find nasal pillows irritating or uncomfortable in their nostrils.
+• Comfort: The cradle design is more comfortable for individuals who find nasal pillows irritating or uncomfortable in their nostrils.

-• Reduced Pressure on the Nose: The cradle avoids direct pressure on the bridge of the nose, potentially reducing discomfort.
+• Reduced Pressure on the Nose: The cradle avoids direct pressure on the bridge of the nose, potentially decreasing discomfort.

 • Reduced Claustrophobia: The open design under the nose might feel less claustrophobic for some users.